 Seth Davis is a Professor of Law at the University of California, Berkeley School of Law.
 His research explores questions of sovereignty, responsibility, and redress as they arise in both public law and private law, focusing upon administrative law, the federal courts, federal Indian law, fiduciary law, and tort law.
 His scholarship has appeared in the Stanford Law Review, the Columbia Law Review, and the California Law Review, among other leading journals, and has been honored by the Association of American Law Schools (AALS).
 In addition, Davis is co-author of Cohen’s Handbook of Federal Indian Law, the leading treatise in the field.
 He has served on the Editorial Board of Law & Social Inquiry and as the Chair of the Federal Courts Section of the AALS.
-His media appearances and public commentary include National Public Radio, the Washington Post, and Vice News Tonight.
+His media appearances and public commentary include National Public Radio, the Washington Post, and Vice News Tonight, and he is a co-author of D.C.
+Circuit Review – Reviewed at the Notice & Comment blog.
 An award-winning teacher, Davis has taught a wide range of first-year and upper-level courses.

 J.D., Columbia University School of Law (2008)